Joel-Haeberli/it-security-docs/docs/themes/Encryption.md

 ### Methods for Password and Key Recovery

+> Exam question: Know methods for password/key recovery.

 Forensic analysts use various methods to recover passwords and decryption keys:

 1. **Brute Force and Dictionary Attacks:** Exhaustively trying all possible passwords or using common password lists.
 2. **Cryptanalysis:** Identifying weaknesses in cryptographic algorithms to reduce keyspace.
-3. **Locating Stored Passwords:** Finding passwords saved, written down, or transferred.
+3. **Locating Stored Passwords:** Finding passwords saved, written down, or transferred (e.g. file was sent per mail, go to other party)
 4. **Password Reuse:** Trying known passwords reused across multiple accounts or devices.
 5. **Legal Compulsion:** Court orders to produce passwords.
 6. **Cooperative Assistance:** Owners or accomplices providing passwords.